worker-codes/worker-runtime/README.md

 * A hosting platform for deploying and hosting applications

 Worker Code is built on top of modern technologies such as Docker, Kubernetes, and WebAssembly (WASM) and can be run on-premises or in the cloud.
 It is designed to be easy to use and to allow developers to focus on building their applications rather than worrying about the underlying infrastructure.

+## Runtime
+Once initialized with a WebAssembly intepreter and a wasm binary, the runtime and library can start executing functions in the wasm guest.
+The host and guest operate over the waPC communication protocol to satisfy bindings for compiled languages.
+This protocol takes an operation name and input data, serializes it, and calls the receiving waPC method in the wasm guest.
 ## Installation

 If you have rust (cargo) installed, you can build and install the wkr runtime with: